 If you read nothing else, read this.
 This page is an insanely simple guide to just barely get you going.
 The documentation on this page will not be complete.
 It will not tell you everything.
 It will tell you just enough to get started with using Research Computing Cluster, SPORC (Scheduled Processing on Research Computing).
-First off, email email@example.com if you encounter any issues with the cluster or if your account doesn't get created within one hour of completing the application process.
+First off, email firstname.lastname@example.org if you encounter any issues with the cluster or if your account doesn't get created within one hour of completing the application process.

 Research Computing also has a wiki site!
 It has much of the same information as the official site, but not the questionnaire, My Projects tab, or RIT branding aesthetic.
 You can consider the wiki site the definitive source of our documentation.
 It also has some of our more technical information, like what SPORC is made of and its testing results.